Kayangel: Demography

-The population of the state was 54 in the 2015 census and median age was 37.5 years.
+In June 1972, the resident population was 290.
+More recently, the population of the state was 54 based on the 2015 census, and its median age was 37.5 years.
 The official languages of the state are Palauan and English.
 Rdechor is the title of the traditional high chief from the state.

-In June 1972, the resident population was 290.

 Political system

-Kayangel has its own constitution, adopted in 1983.
+Kayangel has its own constitution which was adopted in 1983.
 The state government was established in 1984.
-The state of Kayangel, with population of less than 60, has an elected chief executive, governor.
-The state also has a legislature elected every four years.
-The state population elects one of the member in the House of Delegates of Palau.
+The state elects its own Governor, who acts as the chief executive of the government.
+Kayangel also has a legislature elected every four years.
+The state population elects one member in the House of Delegates of Palau.

 Geography

 The state consists of three atolls in different states of development: